javier-lopez/javier.io/blog/en/_posts/2010-05-19-ubuntu-installation-from-windows-boot-loader.md

 **[![](/assets/img/32.png)](/assets/img/32.png)**
 **[![](/assets/img/33.png)](/assets/img/33.png)**

-At startup a new entry called **Start GRUB** showed up, I selected it and then reselected **Install ubuntu**.
-That's it, the installer will begin.
+At startup a new entry called **Start GRUB** will showed up.
+That's it, it will bring up the rest of the process.

 WARNING: This method requires an Internet connection through a wired interface, it may work with some wifi cards but the installer won't recognize most of them so it's better not to rely on it.